OpenSILEX/phis-docs-community/docs/experimental-organization.md

 The first element of experimental conditions which is stored in Phis is the scientific frames linked to plant phenotyping experiments.
 A scientific frame can be a national infrastructure, a local infrastructure, or an installation (also refered to as "platform" or "facility"), as defined at [emphasis.plant-phenotyping.eu](https://emphasis.plant-phenotyping.eu/Infrastructure_ontology) and at [agroportal.lirmm.fr/ontologies/OEPO](http://agroportal.lirmm.fr/ontologies/OEPO/?p=classes&conceptid=http%3A%2F%2Fwww.phenome-fppn.fr%2Fvocabulary%2F2018%2Foepo%23Infrastructure).
+OEPO is progressively being replaced by the more generic **Ontology of Experimental Scientif Objects (OESO)** stored in GitHub at [github.com/OpenSILEX/ontology-vocabularies](https://github.com/OpenSILEX/ontology-vocabularies).

 Users register scientific frames in Phis in order to later enrich metadata associated to experimental data by establishing a link between this data and given scientific frames.